kumaran1983/TweetApp/README.md

 There are 2 approaches presented to process the tweets

-1. TweetServiceSequentialImpl - Processes the tweets sequentially
+1. Processes the tweets sequentially - TweetServiceSequentialImpl.java
-2. TweetServiceParallelImpl - Processes the tweets using java parallel streams
+2. Processes the tweets using java parallel streams - TweetServiceParallelImpl

 Have to run performance tests for above approaches.

-There are 2 approches to pick the top 10 hashtags
+After getting the count for every unique hashtag there are 2 approches to pick the top 10 hashtags
 1. Sort the unique hashtag in decending order of count.
 Pick the top 10.
 Time complexity nlogn where n is the number of hashtags
 2. Keep adding the hashtag with count into a minheap.
 Once the heap size exceeds the limit of 10 then pop